Credit SERFOR

 - Activate the poultry health committees and strengthen awareness and training among the population, teaching the characteristics of the disease, in order to achieve recognition and immediate notification to SENASA.

-- Urge poultry producers, both backyard, fighting cocks and commercial farms, to intensify biosecurity measures and promptly report to SENASA any signs of disease in the birds.
+- Urge poultry producers, both backyard, fighting cocks and commercial farms, to intensify biosecurity measures and promptly report any sign of disease in birds to SENASA.

 The introduction of HPAI H5 to a new continent provides this avian flu virus with access to millions of immunologically naive wild birds, and to an array of LPAI viruses with which to reassort.